sjacorg/bayanat/README.md

 Localization
 ------------
-Bayanat currently has translations for the following lanaguages:
+Bayanat currently has translations for the following languages:
 - Arabic
 - Ukrainian